jlewisbrewer/WorldTraveller/README.md

 ## Development

 To run in development mode, navigate to the root of the project and type `mvn spring-boot:run` into a terminal.
-To run the frontend, open a new terminal and from the project root type `webpack`.
 Navigate to http://localhost:8080 in your browser to access the project.

 ## License